 Lebanese students commit to the UN Sustainable Development Goals

 322 students from several Lebanese universities, the American University of Beirut (AUB), the Lebanese-American University (LAU), the International University of Lebanon (LIU), the Saint-Joseph University (USJ), the he University of Balamand (UOB) and the Modern University for Business and Science (MUBS), participated in the first edition of the SDG Brain Lab program organized by the United Nations Global Compact Network in Lebanon (GCNL).
 This 7-month accelerator aims to give young Lebanese aged 18 to 24 the means to propose innovative entrepreneurial solutions to counter the most pressing social, economic and environmental challenges, and thus become actors of change.
-“If we want the future generation to commit to sustainable development, we have to start raising awareness among young people about this subject.
+“If we want the future generation to commit to sustainable development, we have to start raising awareness among young people regarding this subject.
 The idea of this program is to connect students to the ecosystem and put them in touch with the major players in this field,” explains Deenah Fakhoury, Executive Director of GCNL.
 And to add: “In addition, we have worked with the private sector to offer internship opportunities to students.
 We have also developed a league of ambassadors so that they set up activities in universities.
 Divided into different groups, the participants in this program “identified problems related to the UN Sustainable Development Goals (SDGs) facing Lebanon and tried to remedy them by proposing digital solutions”, explains Dima Ismail, one of the participants and co-founder of the Tarkiz application.
 During this process, the young people were mentored by 123 experts from different sectors.
 At the end of the program, three participating teams distinguished themselves, winning monetary prizes as well as support from Berytech for the financing of their applications.

 Relief365, an app for cancer patients